-The Senior Mobility Program is designed to offer transportation alternatives to seniors in addition to local fixed-route and paratransit (such as the OC ACCESS service).
-Three non-profit agencies participate in the Senior Mobility Program and receive funding from local sources other than Measure M2.
-The current funding agreements with these three agencies require amendments to include fiscal year 2019-20 funding in order to continue the service.
+The Senior Mobility Program is designed to offer transportation alternatives to seniors in addition to local fixed-route and paratransit service.
+There are currently three non-profit agencies that participate in the Senior Mobility Program and receive funding from local sources other than Measure M2 to support the services.
+The current funding agreements with these three agencies require amendments to include fiscal year 2020-21 funding in order to continue the service.